-3.5.3.6 Edit the MIFARE layout
+3.5.4.6 Edit the MIFARE layout

-BioStar allows you to customize the MIFARE layout that is used to record user information and fingerprint templates.
-This layout will be applied to all new MIFARE cards issued with the devices you specify (BioStation Mifare, BioEntry Plus Mifare or BioLite Net devices).
+BioStar allows you to customize the layout that is used to record user information and fingerprint templates.
+This layout will be applied to all new MIFARE cards issued with the devices you specify (BioStation Mifare, BioEntry Plus Mifare, BioLite Net, or D-Station devices).